ChackDan/PStemp/Remove-AzureRmServiceFabricClusterCertificate.md

 ```

 ## DESCRIPTION
-The **Remove-AzureRmServiceFabricClusterCertificate** can remove a secondary cluster certificate from the cluster
+Use **Remove-AzureRmServiceFabricClusterCertificate** to remove a cluster certificate from the cluster, as long as there is another valid certificate that is already in use in the cluster.

 ## EXAMPLES